-He then measured the effects, if any, the music had on the DNA’s rate of UV light absorption, which is an important function of healthy DNA.
+He then measured the effects the music had on the DNA’s rate of UV light absorption, which is an important function of healthy DNA.

-The Sanskrit chanting, however, caused a 5.8% to 8.2% increase in absorption between two separate experiments, while Gregorian chanting increased it by 5.0% to 9.0%.
+The Sanskrit chanting, however, caused a 5.8% to 8.2% increase in absorption between two separate experiments, while the Gregorian chanting increased absorption by 5.0% to 9.0% (4).

-As we know, the sacred Gregorian chants were based on the Solfeggio frequencies, which includes 528 Hz.
+As we know, the sacred Gregorian chants were based on the Solfeggio frequencies, which includes the 528 frequency.

-Along with 528 Hz’s effects on our DNA, it’s also worth looking at its potential uses on our cells and cellular structure.
+Along with 528 Hz’s effects on our DNA, it’s also worth looking at its potential use on our cells and cellular structure.

 Study Objective: Alcohol consumption, because of damaging effects on various tissues including nerves system, causes a major problem in human societies.
 Nowadays, Usages of the non-pharmacological and non-invasive agents is common.
 Sound waves which are classified in non-invasive agent, beside on stimulation the auditory cells, also impact on non- auditory cells.
 It has been reported that the frequency of 528 HZ is related to the note MI and it shown some strange effects such as increasing the ability of DNA repair.